arturs706/goservice/README.md

   - Demonstrate the use of Clean Architecture in a Go Fiber application.
   - Provide a scalable and maintainable structure for building web services.
   - Showcase best practices for Go development, including dependency injection, SOLID principles, and unit testing.

-## Contributing
-- Contributions are welcome!
-Please open an issue or submit a pull request for any improvements, bug fixes, or new features.

-## License
-- This project is licensed under the MIT License.
-See the LICENSE file for details.